Trolling for Walleye with Crankbaits

 With the right gear on board, you’re ready to start cranking up those walleye catches by properly presenting your crankbaits.
 Following these steps on trolling crankbaits will put more fish in your boat on the Great Lakes and inland lakes.

 Look for areas where walleye are likely to be – points, flats, rock piles, underwater islands, etc. Walleye will be in different areas during different weather patterns and seasons.
-For example, in the springtime walleye will be in shallow spawning areas and nearby structure.
-In the summertime, they relate to weeds on an inland lake, or the open basins on the Great Lakes.
-Knowing where the bait fish are is key to finding walleye, locate bait using your electronics and the walleye will not be far from there.
+For example, in the springtime, walleye will be in shallow spawning areas like reefs.
+In the summertime, they relate to weeds on inland lakes.
+On the Great Lakes, they relate to food sources in open water.
+Knowing where bait fish are is key to finding walleye.
+Locate bait using your electronics.

 2. Set Planer Boards